Rider Info

 Can my friends and I ride as a relay?

-No. Each participant must raise at least $500.
+No. Each participant is a single rider and fund-raiser.
 You may ride as little or as much as you want or can.

 How far is it between SAG stations?